Sickle Cell Disease or Anemia and CRISPR-Cas9 Genome Editing

 - When the cradle encounters a virus with complementary DNA, the RNA attaches to the viral material and the Cas enzymes break it up.
 This process prevents the viral DNA from harming the bacterium.

-CRISPR in humans follows a similar pattern to the process in bacteria.
+CRISPR technology in human cells follows a similar pattern to the process in bacteria.
 In human cells, however, the RNA and enzymes attack the cell's own DNA instead of the DNA of an invading virus.

 The most common form of CRISPR at the moment involves the use of an enzyme called Cas9 and a molecule known as guide RNA.
 Understanding all the details of CRISPR requires an in-depth knowledge of molecular biology.
 The overall process as it applies to correcting mutations is as follows.

-- The guide RNA contains bases that are complementary to those in the altered region of the DNA and therefore binds to this region.
+- The guide RNA contains bases that are complementary to those in the mutated (altered) region of the DNA and therefore binds to this region.

 - By binding to the DNA, the RNA "guides" the molecules of the Cas9 enzyme to the correct place on the altered molecule.